Projectile Motion Calculator

 Trajectory

-💡 How to use: Axes show meters.
-Solid line = current model; dashed line = no‑drag overlay (if enabled).
-Red ball shows current position with velocity arrow.
+How to use: Axes show meters.
+Solid line = current model; dashed = no-drag overlay (if enabled).
 Drag the target or cannon to interact!

 Charts